 Welcome to LMU’s IACUC website!
 All research and instruction involving animal (non-human vertebrate) subjects at LMU is subject to review by the Institutional Animal Care and Use Committee (IACUC).
 The IACUC is charged with the responsibility to assure that no animals are used unnecessarily for research or instruction and that every effort is made to ensure animal well-being and to minimize pain and distress.
-IACUC activities and animal research at LMU are conducted in accord with an Animal Welfare Assurance from the Public Health Service (PHS) Office of Laboratory Animal Welfare (Assurance # A3278-01, Expires 5/31/2018).
-LMU’s IACUC currently has nine members, including a veterinarian, a community member, two non-scientists, and five scientists, several of whom are involved in animal research.
+IACUC activities and animal research at LMU are conducted in accord with an Animal Welfare Assurance from the Public Health Service (PHS) Office of Laboratory Animal Welfare.
+LMU’s IACUC currently has eight members, including a veterinarian, a community member, one non-scientist, and five scientists, several of whom are involved in animal research.

 The responsibilities of the IACUC include: